vl09/bep-valentijn-leenaers/content/Theory.md

 where $A$ is in metres.
 The same relation links displacement and acceleration whenever motion is dominated by a single harmonic at $f_0$.

-A mass-spring degree of freedom also forms the basis of passive vibration isolation.
+Passive vibration isolation exploits the same mass-spring picture.
 A platform suspended on springs can be tuned so that its resonance lies away from a narrow-band disturbance, reducing motion transmitted to sensitive instrumentation[@wilkinson2025].
-That isolator is a designed oscillator with known $f_0$ and $\Gamma_m$.
-An extended cryostat structure, by contrast, supports many modes simultaneously and is discussed in a later section.
+Such an isolator is a designed oscillator with known $f_0$ and $\Gamma_m$.
+A cryostat structure, by contrast, supports many modes simultaneously; that richer frequency content is discussed in a later section.

-Real oscillators dissipate energy.
-The following section introduces viscous damping and the ringdown envelope.

 ## Damped motion and Ringdown
 ### Equation of motion
-To describe how the oscillation decays, a dissipative force proportional to velocity is added to the model.
+Because energy is lost during oscillation, a dissipative force proportional to velocity is added to the model.
 This viscous damping force points opposite to the motion and reads

 $$
 F_d = -c\dot{x},